White House Office of Energy and Climate Change Policy

-The White House Office of Energy and Climate Change Policy was a government entity in the United States created in 2008 by President Barack Obama by Executive Order that existed for a little over two years when it was combined with another presidential office in April 2011.
-The office was created in order to coordinate administration policy on energy and global warming.
-Under the Biden administration, has been succeeded by both the Office of Domestic Climate Policy and the Office on Clean Energy Innovation and Implementation.
+The White House Office of Energy and Climate Change Policy was a government entity in the United States created in 2008 by President Barack Obama by Executive Order.
+It existed for over two years and was combined with another presidential office in April 2011.
+The office was created to coordinate administration policy on energy and global warming.
+Under the Biden administration, it has been succeeded by both the Office of Domestic Climate Policy and the Office on Clean Energy Innovation and Implementation.

 History

 The office was created in December 2008.
 Its first (and only) director was Carol Browner, who was Administrator of the Environmental Protection Agency for the eight years of the Bill Clinton administration.

 Barack Obama administration

-President Obama launched the Major Economies Forum on Energy and Climate Change, to facilitate candid dialogue among key developed and developing countries regarding efforts to advance clean energy and reduce greenhouse gas emissions.
+President Obama launched the Major Economies Forum on Energy and Climate Change to facilitate candid dialogue among key developed and developing countries regarding efforts to advance clean energy and reduce greenhouse gas emissions.
 For the new forum, President Obama invited the leaders of 16 major economies and the Secretary General of the United Nations to designate representatives to participate in a preparatory session at the U.S. Department of State that occurred on April 27–28 in Washington, D.C.
-This and other preparatory sessions culminated in a 17-nation MEF meeting, as part of the 35th G8 summit which Italian Prime Minister Silvio Berlusconi agreed to host in La Maddalena, Italy in July 2009.
+This and other preparatory sessions culminated in a 17-nation MEF meeting, as part of the 35th G8 summit which Italian Prime Minister Silvio Berlusconi agreed to host in La Maddalena, Italy, in July 2009.
 The G8 summit was subsequently moved to L'Aquila, Italy, as part of an attempt to redistribute disaster funds after the 2009 L'Aquila earthquake.
 The forum took place on July 9, 2009.